Smart Safety features

 Smart has the Fortwo and Forfour in its electric vehicle range, combining the best features of their existing models with zero emissions engines.

-Both models boast the ability to travel up to 70 miles on a single charge.
+Both models boast the ability to travel over 70 miles on a single charge.

-All smart EQ Fortwo and Forfour models are in Vehicle Excise Duty Band A, so you’ll pay no road tax.
-You’ll also qualify for the Office of Low Emission Vehicles which offers up to £3,500 off the cost of the car.
+All smart EQ Fortwo and Forfour models are in Vehicle Excise Duty Band A, so you’ll pay no car tax.
+You’ll also qualify for the Office of Low Emission Vehicles which offers up to £3,000 off the cost of the car.

 For more information visit Smart's website